couchbaselabs/mini-hacks/space-shooter/README.md

 ### Goal

 Edit the ubiquitous space shooter Unity demo in just a few minutes to incorporate Couchabse Lite!
+You will learn how to quickly:
-Quickly enable game data sync, real time asset replacement, and offline save handling.
+[1] enable game data sync
+[2] real time asset replacement
+[3] and offline save handling

 ### Tutorial